ESA-WEED-project/eo_processing/README.md

 ```
 provider: str = None
-        Sets the expected backend where the workflow should run ['terrascope', 'creodias'].
+        Sets the expected backend where the workflow should run ['terrascope', 'creodias', 'cdse', 'cdse-staging'].
-        This setting in turn has impact on several downstream backend-specific settings.
+        This setting activates certain checks and flags for processing on the backend.

 target_crs: int = 3035
         EPSG code for output product (e.g. 3035 for LAEA projection).
+        If set to None, the native crs of the input data is used.

 resolution: float = 10.
         spatial resolution of the output data cube in unit of the target_crs.
         If set to None, the native resolution of the input data is used.

-time_interpolation: bool = False
-        if missing timesteps in the S1 & S2 temporal profiles are interpolated (per pixel)

 ts_interval: str = 'dekad'
-        temporal binning ('day', 'week', 'dekad', 'month', 'season', 'year', None)
+        temporal binning ('day', 'week', 'dekad', 'month', 'season', 'year', None) for S1/S2.
         Note: if set to None, the temporal aggregation is skipped and the raw time series data is returned.

 S1_temporal_reducer : str = 'mean'